HsnVahedi/engineerx-frontend/README.md

 #### Supporting multiple Data-fetching methods
 Nextjs provides powerful tools for data-fetching.
 Frontend developers can combine different ways of data-fetching to construct the most optimized application.

-For example, here is out Post page:
+For example, here is our Post page:

     const Page = ({ post }) => {